Askey--Wilson polynomials, quadratic harnesses and martingales: The case of densities

-has positive length and there exists a unique bounded Markov process $(X_t)_{t\in J}$ with absolutely continuous finite dimensional distributions which satisfies the conclusion of Theorem \ref{Thm-QH-q}. \end{proposition}

-\begin{remark} Proposition \ref{Thm-QH-small} is a special case of Theorem \ref{Thm-QH-q}; the latter may allow to extend the processes constructed here to a wider time-interval:
+has positive length and there exists a unique bounded Markov process $(X_t)_{t\in J}$ with absolutely continuous finite-dimensional distributions which satisfies the conclusion of Theorem \ref{Thm-QH-q}. \end{proposition} \begin{remark} Proposition \ref{Thm-QH-small} is a special case of Theorem \ref {Thm-QH-q}; the latter may allow us to extend the processes constructed here to a wider time-interval,

-The easiest way to see the inequalities is to compare the end points of the intervals \eqref{I(A,B,C,D)} and \eqref{Imax} after the M\"obius transformation \eqref{hhhh}; for example, $|D|^2\geq |CD|\geq \max\{0, CD, qCD\}$, where the last term plays a role only when $q<0$ and $CD<0$. \end{remark}
+The easiest way to see the inequalities is to compare the end points of intervals (\ref{I(A,B,C,D)}) and (\ref{Imax}) after the M\"{o}bius transformation (\ref{hhhh}); for example, $|D|^2\geq|CD|\geq\max\{0, CD, qCD\}$ where the last term plays a role only when $q<0$ and $CD<0$. \end{remark}

 The rest of this section contains the construction, ending with the proof of Proposition \ref{Thm-QH-small}.